Nootropic Coffee vs Regular Coffee

 How founders should think about this decision

-If the brand is trying to own focus, productivity, or smoother cognitive support as one of its marketing lanes, then nootropic coffee can be a very strong answer.
-If the brand is trying to stay broader and more coffee-first, regular coffee may be cleaner, though adding cannabinoids immediately sets you apart from the competition.
+If the brand is trying to own focus, productivity, or smoother cognitive support as its lane, then nootropic coffee can be a very strong answer.
+If the brand is trying to stay broader and more coffee-first, regular coffee may be cleaner.

 Common mistakes founders make